1. Statement on Corporate Governance

 There exists various levels of risk related to the Company’s operations.
 The Board considers that the Company’s main areas of risk relate to:

-• Funding opportunities in case the Company does not generates positive cash flow
+- Funding opportunities in case the Company does not generates positive cash flow

-• General risks associated with government regulation and competition
+- General risks associated with government regulation and competition

-• Financial risks related to currency exchanges
+- Financial risks related to currency exchanges

-• Risks relating to reimbursement and regulatory conditions
+- Risks relating to reimbursement and regulatory conditions

-• Risks associated with the result of long-term product development
+- Risks associated with the result of long-term product development

-• Risks related to the implementation of distribution and/or partnership agreements
+- Risks related to the implementation of distribution and/or partnership agreements

-• Patent risks
+- Patent risks

-• Risks related to key personnel and the possibility of losing this type of personnel
+- Risks related to key personnel and the possibility of losing this type of personnel

-• Product liability
+- Product liability

-• Key suppliers and dependence thereon
+- Key suppliers and dependence thereon

-• Legal disputes which may arise
+- Legal disputes which may arise

 11. Remuneration of the Board

-The Annual General Meeting, based on a proposal from the Election Committee, determines the Board’s remuneration.
+The Annual General Meeting, based on a proposal from the ElectionCommittee, determines the Board’s remuneration.
 The level of remuneration should reflect the Board of Directors’ responsibility, expertise, the complexity of the Company, as well as time spent and the level of activity in both the Board of Directors and any board committees.

 The remuneration of the Board of Directors shall not be linked to the Company’s performance.

-The Annual General Meeting in 2023 set the remuneration for the Chairman of the Board to NOK 500,000 and NOK 275,000 for each of the members.
-The remuneration of the employee representative constitutes 50% of the remuneration for the regular board member.
+The Annual General Meeting in 2024 set the remuneration for the Chairman of the Board to NOK 600,000 and NOK 350,000 for each of the members.The remuneration of the employee representative constitutes 50% of the remuneration for the regular board member.
 The employee observer does not receive any remuneration.
-Remuneration for the Chairman of the Audit and Compensation Committee are NOK 75,000 and NOK 25,000 for each member.
-The board had 10 meetings in 2022 plus some additional work meetings.
+Remuneration for the Chairman of the Audit Committeeis NOK 75.000 whereas compensation for chairman of the Compensation Committee is at NOK 50.000.
+Members in each committee receives NOK 25.000.
+Expenses related to meetings are reimbursed on a cost basis.
 The defined remuneration for the Board and subcommittees shall apply from the decision date until the next Annual General Meeting.

-At the Annual General Meeting in 2020, the Chairman of the Board received 200,000 options whereas the two other board members received 100,000 and 15,000 options, respectively.
+At the Annual General Meeting in 2020, the former Chairman of the Board received 200,000 options whereas the two other fomer board members received 100,000 and 15,000 options, respectively.
 The options have 5 years to maturity, exercise period from year 3-5 and a strike of NOK 10.19 per share.
 This award was in breach with NUES recommendation for good corporate governance, but it was proposed and recommended by the Nomination Committee.
-100,000 of these options have been exercised.
+300,000 of these options have been exercised.

-Any consideration paid to members of the Board of Directors in addition to their board remuneration are specifically identified in the annual report.
+Any consideration paid to members of the Board of Directors inaddition to their board remuneration are specifically identified in the annual report.

 Severance or pension schemes have not been established for the Board members.